Luis Arraez Player Props: Marlins vs. Guardians

 Luis Arraez At The Plate

 - Arraez has an OPS of 1.078, fueled by an OBP of .500 to go with a slugging percentage of .578.
-All three of those stats rank first among Miami hitters this season.
+All three of those stats are tops among Miami hitters this season.

-- Among qualifying hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 16th in slugging.
+- Among qualified hitters in MLB action, he ranks first in batting average, first in on-base percentage, and 15th in slugging.

-- In 83.3% of his 18 games this season, Arraez has picked up at least one hit.
-He's also had nine multi-hit games.
+- In 83.3% of his games this season (15 of 18), Arraez has picked up at least one hit, and in nine of those games (50.0%) he recorded multiple hits.

-- In six games this season, Arraez has picked up an RBI, with more than one RBI once.
+- Arraez has driven in a run in six games this season (33.3%), including one multiple-RBI game.

-- In six of 18 games this season, he has scored, including multiple runs once.
+- In six of 18 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.